 38. Article 17 allows for future accession of the European Union to the Convention.
 Following its Extraordinary Meeting of 12-14 October 2011, the CDDH transmitted a report on the state of discussions, with the draft legal instruments on accession of the EU to the Convention attached, to the Committee of Ministers for consideration and further guidance.
-The CDDH resumed its work on the issue with a series of meetings in the autumn of 2012 [to be completed by the CDDH].
+The CDDH resumed its work on the issue with a series of meetings in the autumn of 2012.